 Under this framework, each agent can implement a policy using the primitives, which decides its communication protocol based on the negotiation strategy the agent will use to carry out the negotiation.
 The policy decides issues such as what parameters to choose when requesting/offering a commitment, how much effort (time and iterations) the agent is willing to spend on the negotiation, and how often the agent updates its commitments, etc. For example, an agent can choose to neglect counter-proposals if it cannot afford the planning cost or does not have the capability to reason about counter-proposals.
 The policies are often domain-dependent, and the reasoning of the policies is beyond the scope of this paper.
-A formal account of the reasoning models for negotiation to form a joint decision is provided in [6].
-In a general sense, negotiation can be viewed as a distributed search problem, and the policies reflect how the agents relax their constraints and search for compromises, such as the work of [10].
-In this work, we use a simple policy that counter-propose only when the offered commitment brings no overall gain (i.e., marginal gain is less than marginal loss).
-If a counter-proposal cannot be found, the agent simply declines the commitment.
+A formal account of the reasoning models for negotiation to form a joint decision is provided in [Faratin, Sierra, and Jennings 1998].
+In a general sense, negotiation can be viewed as a distributed search problem, and the policies reflect how the agents relax their constraints and search for compromises, such as the work of [Moehlman, Lesser, and Buteau 1992].
+In this work, we use a simple policy that counter-proposal cannot be found, the agent simply declines the commitment.